proyecto26/awesome-jsgames/README.md

 ### Puzzle
 - [Enmeshed](https://js13kgames.com/entries/enmeshed) - A hacking puzzle / strategy game.
 Exploit vulnerabilities in nodes and connections to knock a dynamically-routed mesh network offline.
 - [Raven](http://js13kgames.com/entries/raven) - The security cameras for a secret facility have been taken offline, and it is YOUR job to fix the problem.
+- [Lost Treasure](http://js13kgames.com/entries/lost-treasure) - 'Lost Treasure' is a short retro style puzzle-platformer game.
+There are 7 different levels (for now) to go through and collect treasure back to little Flo.

 ### Shooter
 - [UNDERRUN](https://js13kgames.com/entries/underrun) - A twin stick shooter in 256 shades of brown.